rochacbruno/makectl/README.md

 # makectl
-Generates and Manages targets in your makefiles.
+Generate and Manage targets in your makefiles.

 Makectl is a command line tool to generate and manage general use targets in your makefiles.